dfdx2/100-days-of-code/r1-log.md

 ### R1D71
 Did a CodeWars kata and a LeetCode problem then read some more Data Structures & Algorithms in Java.

+### R1D72
+Continued in Chapter 5 of Data Structures & Algortimns in Java.